KatrinDT/getting_cleaning_data/Codebook.md

 + STANDING (value 5): subject was standing
 + LAYING (value 6): subject was laying down

+Variable Naming Conventions unchanged from original data set besides
++ "f" named as FrequencyDom and + "t" named as "TimeDom" to make the labels more explicit and explicative.

 ## Transformations/ Data Cleaning
 Any processing applied to the data can be found in the code run_analysis.R.